Please use the menu below to navigate to any article section:

 Hamilton is also highly sought after by those looking to live by the water.

-The next suburb is Chandler with a median house price that’s quite a bit more than in Ascot.
+The next suburb is Chandler with a median house price currently sitting at $1.6 million.

 Despite being in the City of Brisbane, Chandler is an outer city suburb with large blocks and doesn’t offer many options for those looking to buy or live in units.